 Q: What advice would you offer CIOs looking to introduce new technology?

 If you keep going to the same doctor and the medicine he prescribes doesn’t help, it’s time to try a new doctor.
 You’ll only get healthy if you’re not afraid to step outside your comfort zone and find a doctor and medicine that’s the right fit.
-That’s how I view Google Apps: it’s the right solution for any enterprise.
+That’s how I view G Suite: it’s the right solution for any enterprise.

 Mr. Anand believes in introducing forward-looking technologies to solve modern IT challenges